-To prevent overcharging, the power pack should not be charged in an area where the temperature is above 110° F.
+The battery pack should not be charged in an area where the temperature is above 110° F to prevent overcharging.

-POWER PACK WATERING
+BATTERY PACK WATERING

 During the late stages of the charging cycle, there is a bubbling action or gassing process which allows some water in the electrolyte solution to evaporate.
-Remember that during this charging procedure only water is lost; so it is only necessary to add water to bring up the electrolyte level to the proper point.
-Distilled water or tap water that is low to average in mineral content is satisfactory for use in the ELEC-TRAK power pack.
+Remember that during the charging procedure only water is lost; so it is only necessary to add water to bring up the electrolyte level to the proper point.
+Distilled water or tap water that is low-to-average in mineral content is satisfactory for use in the ELEC-TRAK battery pack.

-Water should be added only after the power pack is charged.
+Water should be added only after the battery pack is charged.
 The only exception to this rule is if the water level should fall below the top of the plates.
 Sufficient water should be added to bring the electrolyte level just above the plates.
 The system should then be charged, and if necessary additional water added after charging.
 (This is because the electrolyte expands during charging.)